jander96/jander96/README.md

 	- Git, GitFlow
 	- All new in native Android development
 	- Ability to learn and adopt new technologies
-	- Minimal experience in Dart and Flutter
+	- Experience in Dart and Flutter
 	- Lover of Python in my free time

 <!--